-If it’s your first medical tourism trip or your first time traveling to a country, we always advise you use the services of a medical tourism facilitators which is essentially a travel agent for traveling patients.
-A medical tourism facilitator will be responsible for making reservations, booking appointments, make sure their is someone on the medical staff that speaks your language, and setting up your flights to foreign countries (they also coordinate domestic tourism trip).
+If it’s your first medical tourism trip or your first time traveling to a country, we always advise you use the services of a medical tourism facilitator which is essentially a travel agent for traveling patients.
+A medical tourism facilitator will be responsible for making reservations, booking appointments, making sure their is someone on the medical staff that speaks your language, and setting up your flights to foreign countries (they also coordinate domestic tourism trips).

 1.)
 International Groups Review Foreign Healthcare Systems to Ensure that they are Up to Par

 JCI also known as Joint Commission International is an independent body that both evaluates and surveys hospitals located internationally.
 JCI assesses whether or not these facilities meet the international standards of healthcare safety and quality care.
 JCI partners with medical clinics, centers, healthcare systems, and government ministries in more than 100 countries, promoting the rigorous standards of care and safety.
 In global healthcare, JCI accreditation is recognized as the gold standard.

 Currently, there are more than 600 clinics and hospitals worldwide that have been awarded the JCI accreditation and this number is rapidly growing by nearly 20 percent annually.

 Primarily the increasing cost of health care had people asking if there were other places where they could receive the same kind of treatment without the huge expense.
 Modern medical tourism destinations provide patients only a fraction of the cost they expect to pay at their local hospital.
 Research shows that roughly 80 percent of medical tourists are driven by the idea of big monetary savings.
 Compare prices today by clicking (here).